minshi123/gitlab/doc/user/project/integrations/project_services.md

 ![Recent deliveries](img/webhook_logs.png)

-## Contributing to project services
+## Contributing to integrations

 Because GitLab is open source we can ship with the code and tests for all plugins.
 This allows the community to keep the plugins up to date so that they always work in newer GitLab versions.

-For an overview of what projects services are available, please see the [project_services source directory][projects-code].
+For an overview of what integrations are available, please see the [project_services source directory][projects-code].

 Contributions are welcome!